 U.S. OKs extradition of 2 nabbed in ex-Nissan boss' escape

 BOSTON (AP) — The U.S. State Department has agreed to turn over to Japan two American men accused of smuggling former Nissan Motor Co.
-Chairman Carlos Ghosn out of the country while he was awaiting trial, the men's lawyers said in a legal filing on Thursday.
+Chairman Carlos Ghosn out of the country while he was awaiting trial, the men's lawyers said in court documents Thursday.

 A federal judge intervened to block the immediate removal of Michael Taylor, a U.S. Army Special Forces veteran, and his son Peter Taylor, letting them stay in Massachusetts while she reviews an emergency petition filed by their lawyers.